ryantd42/NY-Legislative-Git/2023/S1755C-2023/bill.md

  the financial results of such public banks;
   (e) a legal analysis of whether the proposed structure  and  operation of such public bank complies with the New York state constitution;
+ S. 1755--B  3

   (f)  an  analysis  of  how  the  proposed governance structure of such public bank would protect such public bank from unlawful insider  trans- actions and apparent conflicts of interest;
-  (g)  a fiscal analysis of the benefits associated with the creation of such public bank, including, but not  limited  to,  cost  savings,  jobs
+  (g)  a fiscal analysis of the benefits associated with the creation of such public bank, including, but not  limited  to,  cost  savings,  jobs created,  jobs retained, economic activity generated and private capital leveraged;
- S. 1755--A  3

- created,  jobs retained, economic activity generated and private capital leveraged;
   (h) a qualitative assessment of social and environmental  benefits  of such public bank;
   (i)  a  review of feasibility studies on public banking, including the city of Philadelphia public bank feasibility study and the city  of  San Francisco public bank feasibility study; and
   (j) a review of AB-857 (2019 Cal.
 Stats.
 Ch.
 442).
   §  4.
+The sum of five hundred thousand dollars ($500,000), or so much thereof as may be necessary, is hereby appropriated to the department of financial services from any moneys in the state treasury in the  general fund to the credit of the state purposes account not otherwise appropri- ated  for the purposes of carrying out the provisions of this act.
+Such sum shall be payable on the audit and warrant of the  state  comptroller on  vouchers  certified  or  approved by the superintendent of financial services, or his duly designated representative in the  manner  provided by law.
+  §  5.
 No earlier than six months and no later than seven months after the effective date of this act, the commission shall submit a report  to the  governor, the temporary president of the senate, the speaker of the assembly, the chair of the senate banks committee and the chair  of  the assembly  banks  committee  on the findings and conclusions of the study conducted pursuant to sections two and  three  of  this  act  and  shall submit  any  legislative  recommendations  deemed to be necessary.
 Such report shall be contemporaneously published on the official  website  of the department of financial services.
-  § 5.
+  §  6.
 This  act shall take effect immediately and shall expire and be deemed repealed one year after such effective date.